madelinezday/buttondown/guides/monetizing-your-newsletter.md

 ### Share your paid newsletter archive

-Did you know that you can reward paid subscribers by giving them VIP access to your paid newsletter archives?
+Did you know that you can reward paid subscribers by giving them VIP access to your newsletter archives?
 There are two ways to go about this: Using shortcode or inviting subscribers manually.

 Want to go with option number one?
 If so, If so, use this code snippet to generate a unique-per-subscriber link to your newsletter archive: